Acropoma argentistigma

 Acropoma argentistigma is a species of ray-finned fish, a lanternbelly from the family Acropomatidae.
 It is found in the Indian Ocean off the coast of Thailand.
 It is caught in local fisheries and reaches a maximum standard length of 10.4 cm.
-This species was formally described in 2002 by Makoto Okamoto and Hitoshi Ida from types collected at Phuket fish market.
+This species was formally described in 2002 by Makoto Okamoto and Hitoshi Ida from types collected at the Phuket fish market.
 In 2012 a specimen was taken off the east coast of India in the Bay of Bengal.